CristinaRacovita/CristinaRacovita.github.io/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.
 - This project is deployed on www.odin-ai.net
-- This responsive app is created for [FIX Cluj](https://fixcluj.eu/), one of the highest entreneuship contests in Romania, in which my team placed 7 out of 137 teams.
+- This responsive app is created for [FIX Cluj](https://fixcluj.eu/), one of the highest entrepreneurship contests in Romania, in which my team placed 7 out of 137 teams.
 - Integrated an AutoML model
 - Implemented the landing page for our startup idea